Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Now these are the numbers of the divisions equipped for war, who came to David at Hebron, to turn the kingdom of Saul to him, according to the word of the Lord.

-There is co-ordination, structure, divisions, and they are all equipped.
-They came to David to turn the kingdom from Saul to David - according to the will and word of God.
-As Christians, we must learn to function well in church life so that we will be a well-equipped army, ready to rescue the captives, so that they may be delivered from the dominion of Satan to God and be transferred from the domain of darkness to the kingdom of God's beloved Son - according to the will and word of God.
+David’s army was well-organised.
+There was structure, there were divisions, and his men were all equipped for war.
+They came to David to turn the kingdom from Saul to David – according to the will and word of God.
+As Christians, we are to function well in church life so that we will be a well-equipped army, ready to rescue the captives, so that they may be delivered from the dominion of Satan to God and transferred from the domain of darkness to the kingdom of God's beloved Son – according to the will and word of God.

 32 Of the sons of Issachar, men who understood the times, with knowledge of what Israel should do, their chiefs were two hundred; and all their kinsmen were at their command.